RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 candidates with the highest scores would then be approached with an "invitation"

-to seek the Presidency.
+to seek the presidency.
 Of course, each finalist would have the choice of turning

 down the invitation, in which case the next person on the list (with the individual

-starting the election clock.
+election, thereby starting the election clock.

 The beauty of this plan is that it demands only a few months time and no financial